East Gippsland Craft Map

 This is a time when we are keen to support local communities to recover from the twin disasters of bushfire and pandemic.

-Our plan is to develop a website and app that has information about where they can find handmade products in East Gippsland.
-This can include ceramics, jewellery, weaving, furniture, glass, painting, printmaking and photography with a handmade element.
-This can include ephemeral products such as soap, which also reflect care and skill.
+We are developing a website and app that has information about where they can find handmade products in East Gippsland.
+This will include ceramics, jewellery, weaving, furniture, glass, painting, printmaking and photography with a handmade element.
+This can also include ephemeral products such as soap, which also reflect care and skill.

 We are working in partnership with the Phoenix Trail, which is producing printed materials.
 Our component involves a website and smartphone app.